Canop/ddoc/website/src/setup.md

 `/src/css/site.css` is a default CSS file, a very simple one which you can remove, or keep as basis for your own incremental changes to get the layout and look you desire.

-Sometimes, the content of the initial `src/index.md` file, or some properties of the `ddoc.hjson` config will be guessed from the parent directory.
+**ddoc** tries to guess relevant properties (eg the name of the site) from the parent directory, in order to fill the initial `src/index.md` file and the `ddoc.hjson` config file.

 # Build the site